Huangxy-Minel/MinelHuang-Website/content/authors/Minel Huang/_index.md

 highlight_name: false
 ---

 Welcome to my personal website!
-I'm Xinyang Huang, a postgraduate major in Computer Science at Hong Kong University of Science and Technology.
+I'm Xinyang Huang, a MPhild student major in Computer Science at Hong Kong University of Science and Technology.
 I have obtained a bachelor's degree of Network Engineering at the University of Electronic Science and Technology of China.
 You can browse my main experiences, daily life, projects and publications at this website.

-If you also interested in the project development processes, maybe https://neth-lab.netlify.app/ could satisfy your needs.
+If you are also interested in the project development processes, maybe https://neth-lab.netlify.app/ could satisfy your needs.